 Phone/Audio conferencing can be accessed using either an Administrative telephone located on campus or a personal phone.
-If you are joining a conference that has been created through MS Lync, then all you need to do is dial **8 using a Pace Alcatel Phone or dial (914) 597-8500 or (212)-346-1500 and use the Conference ID provided.
+If you are joining a conference that has been created through Skype for Business (formerly MS Lync), then all you need to do is dial **8 using a Pace Alcatel Phone or dial (914) 597-8500 or (212)-346-1500 and use the Conference ID provided.
 Note: The **6 option is still available for internal only conferences.

-For instructions on creating, joining, and managing a conference using Microsoft Lync (**8), refer to MS Lync Conferencing page.
+For instructions on creating, joining, and managing a conference using Skype for Business (**8), refer to Skype for Business Conferencing page.

 For instructions on creating and joining a conference using the Alcatel telephone system (**6), refer to the Conference Call page.